-For the cranberries: In a saucepan over medium-high heat bring the cranberries, orange juice
+For the cranberries: In a saucepan over medium-high heat bring the cranberries

 , allspice, and sugar to a boil.
 Cook, stirring occasionally, until the cranberry

 skins begin to burst, 10 to 12 minutes.
 Reduce the heat to medium-low and cook until thickened and the liquid has reduced.
 Remove from the heat and set aside to cool.

 For the turkey: Blend

 the fresh herbs

 , salt, and pepper with 1 tablespoon oil and rub over the turkey

 Heat a large saute pan over medium-high heat and add the remaining1 tablespoon oil.
 Sear

 the turkey breast until browned, reduce the heat, flip the breast, and add the chicken stock to fill the pan up to 1/4-inch.
 Cover the pan and cook until cooked through, about 20 minutes.
 Remove the turkey from the pan and keep warm.